 Code Manager automates the management and deployment of

 your Puppet code.
-Push code updates to your source control
+When you push code updates to your source

-repo, and then Puppet syncs the code to your primary server
+control repository, Code Manager syncs the code to your primary

-interrupting agent runs.
+without interrupting in-progress agent runs.
 How Code Manager works Code Manager uses r10k and the file sync service to stage, commit, and sync your code, automatically managing your environments and modules.
-Configuring Code Manager To configure Code Manager, enable it in Puppet Enterprise (PE), set up authentication, and test the communication between the control repo and Code Manager.
+Configure Code Manager To configure Code Manager, first enable Code Manager in Puppet Enterprise (PE), then set up authentication, and test the communication between the control repository and Code Manager.
+Deploying Code without blocking requests to Puppet Server When compiling code, Puppet Server typically blocks requests, including catalog compilation, until file sync is done updating the Puppet code directory.
+You can enable lockless deploys so the file sync client updates code into versioned code directories instead of blocking requests and overwriting the live code directory.
 Customize Code Manager configuration in Hiera To customize your Code Manager configuration, set parameters with Hiera.
 Triggering Code Manager on the command line The

 puppet-code command allows you to trigger